jishith-dev/Zen/README.md

 ### 13.4 Error Improvement Roadmap

-ZEN v1.0.0 provides partial stack traces showing only the frame where the error occurred.
+ZEN v1.0.1 may provides partial stack traces showing only the frame where the error occurred.
 The following improvements are planned for v2:

 - Full call stack traces across all active frames
 - Better source location tracking through nested expressions